ktmeaton/NCBImeta/annotate/README_Annotate.md

 - PRJNA17687, recode as Marmot himalayana, Xinjiang China, 1973
 - PRJNA169908, recode as Peru,  Trujillo
 - PRJEB19335, fill in missing strain name from description
+- Russian Kyrgyzstan samples have more information in their publication.

 ## Estimation
 - Pestoides isolates geography was estimated from documented plague foci and phylogeographic clustering